netdata/netdata/health/REFERENCE.md

 #### Alarm line `os`

 The alarm or template will be used only if the operating system of the host matches this list specified in `os`.

-The value is a space-separate list of simple patterns.
-You can use `*` as a wildcard or prefix with `!` for a negative match.
-Order is important, too!

-See our [simple patterns docs](../libnetdata/simple_pattern/) for more examples.
+The value is a space-separated list.

 The following example enables the entity on Linux, FreeBSD, and MacOS, but no other operating systems.